Am I entitled to sick pay while I’m out of work, following an accident at work?

 Is my sick pay affected if I am making an accident at work claim*?

 If the injury you are suffering from is one which was caused by an accident at work, claimants are usually concerned about making a claim against their employer in case their payment of wages ceases.
-It is also worth noting that just because an employer continues to pay an employee while out sick from work due to a work-related injury, that payment is not considered an admission of liability by the employer.
+It is also worth noting that just because an employer continues to pay an employee while unfit for work due to a work-related injury, that payment is not considered an admission of liability by the employer.

 My employer does not pay sick leave, what should I do?

-Regardless of whether the accident was at work or elsewhere, if you are not in receipt of pay while you are unable to work due to injury, all is not lost.
-If you are bringing a claim for compensation following an accident at work, you can include in your claim your loss of earnings.
-Your loss of earnings amounts to any payment that you lost out on.
-This loss was because you were unable to return to work because of the injury sustained in work.
+Regardless of whether the accident was at work or elsewhere, if you are not in receipt of pay while you are unable to work due to an accident or occupational disease, all is not lost.
+If your employer does pay you sick pay, then the employee will be able to apply for occupational injury benefits.
+If you are bringing a claim for compensation following an accident at work, you can include in your claim that you suffered a loss of earnings.
+The loss of earnings you suffer amounts to any payment that you lost out on.
+This loss was because you were unable to return to work because of the injury sustained at work.

 Your employer will be required to certify your loss of earnings.
-In addition, all medical certificates should be submitted to your employer for their records.
+In addition, a certificate of incapacity to work should be submitted to your employer for their records.
 Copies of these medical certificates should also be given to your solicitor as part of your claim.
 If you are successful in your claim for injuries, you will then be compensated for the loss.
 It is important to note however that you do have a duty to mitigate your loss.
-Once certified to return to work, an employee should do so to avoid incurring any further loss of earnings.
+Once you’re medically certified to return to work, an employee should do so to avoid incurring any further loss of earnings.
 This may not be recoverable.

 How much is my claim worth?